artemgalimzyanov/blockchain-developer-bootcamp-final-project/README.md

 4. Redeem Stepcoints for a discount to a gym

 Businesses:
-1. Get access to the target audience (fit & health)
+1. Get access to the target audience (fit & healthly)
 2. Promote new products
 3. Sell sport event tickets (NFT)